Whether you can keep your car in bankruptcy depends on the answers to these three questions:

-In Chapter 7 bankruptcy, most of your debts are discharged (cancelled).
+In Chapter 7 bankruptcy, most of your debts are discharged (canceled).
 In return, you must give up nonexempt property -- the bankruptcy trustee sells the property and uses the proceeds to pay your unsecured creditors.

 Whether you can keep your car in Chapter 7 depends on (1) whether your equity is exempt, and (2) whether you are behind in payments.

 Each state allows bankruptcy filers to keep certain types of property up to a certain dollar limit.
 Almost all states provide some type of motor vehicle exemption.
 The amount exempted varies tremendously -- it could be as little as $500 or as much as several thousand dollars (and sometimes much more if the car is outfitted for a disabled driver).
-To learn how much the motor vehicle exemption is in your state, see Bankruptcy Exemptions: What Do I Keep When I File for Banrkruptcy?
+To learn how much the motor vehicle exemption is in your state, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?

-If your equity in the car (your equity is the market value of your car minus your car loan) is significantly more than the applicable motor vehicle exemption amount, the trustee may sell your car, give you your exempt portion, and use the remianing proceeds to pay your unsecured creditors.
+If your equity in the car (your equity is the market value of your car minus your car loan) is significantly more than the applicable motor vehicle exemption amount, the trustee may sell your car, give you your exempt portion, and use the remaining proceeds to pay your unsecured creditors.

-In this situation, however, you may be able to use another exemption (such as a wildcard exemption) to make up the difference, get the trustee to accept other nonexempt property in return for keeping your car, or pay the trustee the amount of the nonexempt equity of your car.
+In this situation, however, you may be able to use another exemption (such as a wildcard exemption) to make up the difference, get the trustee to accept other nonexempt property in return for keeping your car or pay the trustee the amount of the nonexempt equity of your car.

 If you are behind in your car payments, you will lose your car in Chapter 7 bankruptcy (even if your equity is exempt) unless you take care of the arrearage or get the lender to agree to some other payment plan.